Migrate OPNsense to New Hardware using the Configuration Importer during Installation

 </interfaces>

 I am not sure if it is recommended to change to the new VLAN naming convention because the old convention still seemed to work when I imported to new hardware running the latest OPNsense version.
-To be safe, you may just want to replace the first part of the VLAN name to be consistent with configuration that you know works properly.
-There are other places where the VLAN interface name is referenced such as described below.
+If you have trouble importing the VLANs for some reason, you could try using the new naming convention instead.

-tag, you will need to update all of the parent interface names in the <if>
+In the <vlans> tag, you will need to update all of the parent interface names in the <if> tag.

 <vlans version="1.0.0">